juiyangchang/CarND-Term1-Traffic-Sign/README.md

 ***LeNet5-Like***

 The last network I tried is LeNet5-Like.
 It differs from the original LeNet5 in that it uses `'SAME'` padding instead of `'VALID'` padding.
-In addtion it also uses batch normalization and dropout.
+In addition it also uses batch normalization and dropout.